The Best Vietnamese Restaurants in Montreal

 Meilleurs restaurants vietnamiens à Montréal : où les trouver ?

-While Vietnamese food is great 365 days a year, it is especially welcome on colder days.
+Although Vietnamese food is excellent 365 days a year, it is particularly welcome on colder days.
 It’s like a dose of medicine, but without the hassle of a prescription.
-With our Montreal winters, you’ll need this list of some of the best Vietnamese restaurants on the island!
+You’ll need this list of some of the best Vietnamese restaurants on the island!

 Tran Cantine